Painting over render? Can it be done? Secrets revealed from a professional painter!

 One of the main considerations of painting new render is making sure it is completely dry and cured before beginning painting.
 It is better to be sure that the render is dry rather than your paint job looking scruffy because you painted too quickly.

-Excess water that becomes trapped in the concrete will lead to bubbles forming in the paint, cracking in the render, and even mould infestation.
+Excess water that becomes trapped in the concrete will lead to bubbles forming in the paint.
+It can als0 cause cracking in the render, and even mould infestation.
 This is an issue painters in Mornington and around Victoria know too well.

-You also need to ensure that the render has been cleaned and is free from dirt or dust so you don’t create a poor-quality finish.
+You also need to ensure that the render has been cleaned.
+Make sure it is free from dirt or dust so you don’t create a poor-quality finish.
 Once the render is clean and dry, you should apply a primer.
 Primers make the paint stick to the render like superglue.
 They can also fill in any small holes or gaps making the surface smoother and primed for a great finish.
-You could skip the primer, but if you do you are placing your paint job in jeopardy and will likely end up with a poor paint finish that needs to be replaced within the year.
+You could skip the primer, but if you do you are placing your paint job in jeopardy.
+This will will likely result in a poor paint finish that needs to be replaced within the year.

 There are a few different primer options.
 You should choose one that is specially designed for exterior painting and Mornington’s harsh coastal environment, and is waterproof.
 Trusted brands like Dulux and Haymes have a range of options to choose from.
 Either way, you will be able to purchase a good quality primer from your local hardware or paint store.